6. Colorful threads

 Oil-rich Kazakhstan was an ideal global missions focus country in several ways.
 It is nominally Muslim, but fear of spirits is often stronger.
 Less than 1% of the Kazakhs are evangelical Christians.

 When Southern Nazarene University accepted Robert Scott's challenge to adopt Bulgaria, it wanted to send its very best young people.
 There wasn't much time.
-It was already the middle of the school year and Hermann Gschwandtner wanted the volunteers in Bulgaria right after graduation.
-If young people like those four student leaders would go, the audacious experiment might succeed.
+It was already the middle of the school year, and Hermann Gschwandtner wanted the volunteers in Bulgaria right after graduation.
+If young people like those four student leaders would go, maybe the audacious experiment could be pulled off.
 It just might succeed.

 Those four young men were approached about being among the first Mission Corps volunteers to go to Bulgaria.
 They said: "Well, that's great.
 We're excited for the church and the university, but we're headed to Kazakhstan."